bozsahin/cogs579/README.md

 2. H. Simon (1969).
 The sciences of the artificial.
 MIT Press.

-3. L. Floridi (1999).
-Philosophy and Information.
-Routledge.
+3. L. Floridi (2004).
+The Philosophy of Computing and Information.
+Blackwell.

 4. Raymond Turner (2008).
 The philosophy of computer science.
 Journal of Applied Logic 6:459.